JaneliaSciComp/2020AprilGitCourse/README.md

 # Source Control Using Git and GitHub

-This repository supports the "Source Control Using Git and GitHub" being taught at HHMI's Janelia Research Campus beginning in April 2020.
+This repository supports the "Source Control Using Git and GitHub" being taught at HHMI's Janelia Research Campus that was run in April-May 2020.

 # General info